-Our plan covers worldwide emergent and urgent care services.
+Our plan covers worldwide emergency and urgent care services outside the United States.
 Our plan does not cover any other services if you receive the care outside of the United States.

 Section 3.3 Getting care during a disaster

 If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to care from your plan.